Royal Trux: Legacy

 Royal Trux's music has been significantly influential on a number of underground bands.
 Dan Koretzky, co-founder of Drag City (to which the band were signed), noted: "If everyone who listened to the Velvet Underground started their own band, then everyone who listened to Royal Trux started reaching beyond their grasp, musical or otherwise".
 In 2015, Stereogum called them "the most misunderstood band in indie rock. [...]
 In a world where experimenting and taking chances with music often takes a backseat to image and playing it safe, Royal Trux flipped the script and did the opposite; because they could, and because, for them, it was always, and only, about keeping themselves interested and happy with the music.
 Their goal from the outset was to deconstruct rock ‘n’ roll and put it back together as they saw fit, with their own artistic vision.
 It wasn't always pretty, but good art often isn't.
 What is true is that their music has stood the test of time and sounds just as, if not more, relevant today than it did when conceived."

 According to Dan Hancox of The National News, "their influence can be heard in everything from the bluesy sonic assaults made by The Kills or The White Stripes, to Interpol's angular guitars."
 Both Jamie Hince & Alison Mosshart of The Kills are notable fans of the band, as are Bobby Gillespie of Primal Scream, Stephen Malkmus of Pavement & Derek Miller of Sleigh Bells.
 Thurston Moore of Sonic Youth cited the band's debut album as an influence on their music, calling it "the coolest record of that year, it was reckless, had a casual vision and sense of danger to it, it was completely experimental and it rocked.
 Much more so than any record Red Hot Chili Peppers had that year, or whatever."

 Nate Young of Wolf Eyes named Twin Infinitives one of his favorite albums of all time, praising their avant-garde use of new technology as being influential on his music.
 Will Oldham, who had worked with the band on his “Trudy Dies”/“Come In” single, named them "hugely influential upon" his "professional musical life."
-MGMT identified the band as a big influence on their own creative risk-taking, with Benjamin Goldwasser praising them as "amazing songwriters — they disguise pop songs really well.”
+MGMT identified the band as a big influence on their own creative risk-taking, with Ben Goldwasser praising them as "amazing songwriters — they disguise pop songs really well.”
 Alexis Taylor of Hot Chip cited Royal Trux as his favourite band, stating that "they really set the bar for what I thought a band could be like live.
 Hot Chip never really sounded like Royal Trux, but the joy of repetition in "Over and Over" is as much to do with their spirit as anything ‘carnal’ (to quote "Run Shaker Life", the song they opened that set with).
 They changed it all for me".